Women in Sport

 Whilst the tide is starting to turn on these statistics, there is still a way to go before there is parity in participation and media coverage of women's sport.
 Women in Sport is a gender equality charity, founded in 1984.
 Their goal is giving every woman and girl in the UK the opportunity to experience the transformational rewards of sport.
 They are the only organisation in the UK that researches sport purely from the perspective of women and girls and use the insight gained to drive change through campaigns and partnerships.
 They:

 INFORM: leading research into women and girls and their relationships with sports and physical activity, and using our insights to inform the work of sports organisations across the UK.

 INNOVATE: partnering with sports deliverers to design and test innovative projects that engage women and girls in physical activity.

 INSPIRE: using their insights and expertise to inspire changes to policy, practice and attitudes that lead to greater opportunities for women and girls in sport.

-We are supporting Women In Sport to demonstrate what three young women can achieve.
-We hope to inspire other women to get involved in sport at any level and find something that they are as passionate about as we are.
-We want to help bring a spotlight onto the fantastic work that the charity does and contribute to the conversation around how we can achieve equality in the field of sport.
+We are supporting Women in Sport to demonstrate what three young women can achieve.
+We hope to inspire other women to get involved in sport at any level and find something that they enjoy as much as we do.

-RTHM aspires to raise the profile of mental health in rowing, by partnering with boat clubs across the UK to inform athletes and coaches about the symptoms of depression and other disorders.
-It aims to make it easier for someone like René to reach out for help in the future.
-They sell charity tech tops to raise money for Mind, worn by athletes from all different clubs and universities across the rowing community and beyond.
-Buy your RTHM tech top at rivalkit.com.
+RTHM is a mental health initiative for rowers, aimed at turning up the volume on discussing mental health.
+They have partnered with boat clubs across the UK to inform athletes and coaches about the symptoms of depression and other disorders, aiming to make it easier for someone like René to reach out for help in the future.
+Their charity tech tops have been worn by athletes from different clubs and universities across the rowing community and beyond – get involved and buy one from rivalkit.com.